Earth-MGMT-SYS/nimbodata/doc/source/intro.rst

 Nimbodata aims to enable distributed management systems.
-The core capabilities of any management system include the collection, validation, management, analysis, communication of structured information in the furtherance of an objective.
+The core capabilities of any management system include the collection, validation, management, analysis, and communication of structured information in the furtherance of an objective.
 Nimbodata expands upon the now age-old concepts of a relational database and GIS, but makes them Python, REST and Javascript native, with a sprinking of modern goodness like an object store thrown in.